rust-lang/rfcs/text/3668-async-closure.md

     |     required by a bound introduced by this call
 ```

-When the RTN RFC is accepted, this RFC specifies that users will be allowed to add RTN-like bounds to type parameters that are also bounded by `async Fn()`, like so:
+With the acceptance of the RTN (return-type notation) [RFC 3654](https://github.com/rust-lang/rfcs/pull/3654), this RFC specifies that users will be allowed to add RTN-like bounds to type parameters that are also bounded by `async Fn()`.
+Concretely, this bound expands to bound both `CallOnceFuture` and `CallRefFuture` (if the latter exists):

 ```rust
 async fn foo(x: F) -> Result<()>